How to lead a team effectively: 7 best practices

 • Different work environments may call for different leadership styles, but certain characteristics are often universally shared among those in leadership roles.

 • Strong communication skills are essential for effective leadership.
-A leader should clearly define tasks, processes and expectations while also facilitating open communication with team members.
+A leader can build trust by clearly defining tasks, processes and expectations while also facilitating open communication with team members.

-• Effective leaders motivate their team members by helping them see the big picture and overarching goals while also helping them develop leadership qualities themselves.
+• Effective leaders often motivate their team members by helping them see the bigger picture and overarching goals while also supporting them in developing their own leadership qualities.

-In truth, there’s no one best way to effectively lead a team.
-Each team and work environment will have different needs that necessitate different leadership styles.
+To lead a team effectively—the truth is—there’s no single best approach.
+Each team and work environment may have different needs that call for different leadership styles.
 Even so, effective leaders often share similar traits.
-It’s these traits that usually allow leaders to better empower and engage employees, keeping them motivated, happy, efficient and productive.
+These qualities can help them empower and engage employees, keeping teams motivated, happy, efficient and productive.

-Here are seven types of valuable leadership skills that may help you be a better team leader:
+Here are the seven types of valuable leadership skills that may help you become a better team leader:

 1. Communicate well and be accessible

-An effective leader is one who communicates well with their team on a regular basis.
-You should be able to clearly communicate how a task or project should be done and why it’s valuable for the business.
-This can help your team members stay motivated and invested in their work while building transparency, which fosters trust in your leadership.
-Plus, encouraging regular, open communication may help avoid unnecessary delays and keep you apprised of project progress and how the team is performing.
+An effective leader is one who regularly communicates with their team.
+Clearly communicating how a task or project should be done—and why it’s valuable for the business—can help your team members stay motivated and invested in their work while fostering transparency.
+This, in turn, helps build their trust in your leadership.
+Plus, encouraging regular, open communication may help avoid unnecessary delays and keep you apprised of project progress and the team’s performance.

-The best leaders help their team members grow and reach their full potential.
-As their leader, you typically have the responsibility to work one-on-one with each member to help them foster a growth mindset and advance in their role, providing opportunities that align with their strengths and goals.
+The best leaders are known for helping their team members grow and reach their full potential.
+As their leader, you typically have the responsibility to work one-on-one with each member to help them develop a growth mindset and advance in their role while providing opportunities that align with their strengths and goals.
 Great ways to do this include:

 • Empowering them and building their confidence